 Congratulations to Charlotte Asdal, the youngest of five sisters who have graduated flight training courses with Century Air.
-Charlotte, 18, (right), achieved her private pilot license on February 10th and has already started working on her instrument rating.
+Charlotte, 18, (above), achieved her private pilot license on February 10th and has already started working on her instrument rating.
 She will be graduating high school this spring, and is planning on attending the US Naval Academy in June, where she will be studying Arabic and hopes to eventually become a Foreign Area Officer.
 Charlotte will be the fourth sister to attend the US Naval Academy!

 Read more about the sisters below.
 They are a truly remarkable group of young women who have accomplished amazing things in their very young lives.
 We are very proud that they have chosen to attend Century Air, and It has been a pleasure to have them training with us over the past 10 years!